Polydimethylsiloxane: Advanced surfaces

 PDMS is widely employed in the fabrication of advanced surfaces such as superhydrophobic coatings due to its inherent low surface energy, chemical inertness, and flexibility.
 Its ability to replicate micro/nanostructures and support hierarchical texturing makes it ideal for creating durable, water-repellent surfaces with enhanced functionality.

 Surfactants and antifoaming agents

 PDMS derivatives are common surfactants and are a component of defoamers.
-PDMS, in a modified form, is used as an herbicide penetrant and is a critical ingredient in water-repelling coatings, such as Rain-X.
+PDMS, in a modified form, is used as an herbicide penetrant.
+It is a critical ingredient in water-repelling coatings, such as Rain-X.

 Hydraulic fluids and related applications

 Dimethicone is used in the active silicone fluid in automotive viscous limited slip differentials and couplings.

 Daytime radiative cooling

 PDMS is a common surface material used in passive daytime radiative cooling as a broadband emitter that is high in solar reflectivity and heat emissivity.
 Many tested surfaces use PDMS because of its potential scalability as a low-cost polymer.
 As a daytime radiative cooling surface, PDMS has also been tested to improve solar cell efficiency.